Building for the Future: Our Projects

 Old Town Meeting House | $510,000

-Due to unforeseen costs of other Phase 1 projects, this project was deferred.
+Due to unforeseen costs of other Phase 1 projects, this project had to be deferred.

 This is the historic meeting hall built in the l950’s RVR’s founders Peter and John Bisset.
 This is ground zero, the most spiritually significant building on the property, where many thousands have made personal decisions to follow Christ over the years.
 Renovations will preserve that legacy and allow year round use of the building as a meeting hall.
 Improvements will include new flooring, insulation, HVAC, roof, windows, storage room, equipment and bathrooms.